 Unfortunately for those with Irish ancestors of that era, only fragments of the country’s 1831 census survive, with most pieces relating to County Derry.
 This enumeration recorded a person’s name, age, occupation, relationship to the head of the household, acreage of land holding and religion.
 Only general statistics survive from later 19th-century Irish censuses, which were destroyed either in the 1922 Four Courts Fire in Dublin or deliberately by government officials.

-Find this and more Ireland maps in The Family Tree Historical Maps Book: Europe, available at Family Tree Shop.
+Find this and more Ireland maps in The Family Tree Historical Maps Book: Europe.

 From the July/August 2015 Family Tree Magazine